 Once lentils are clean, add them to a fresh pot of water.
 Then, close the lid and bring to a boil.
 If it foams, skim it off, turn down the stove to a simmer and cook until tender (30 – 45 minutes depending on type and age of lentil).

-When it's done cooking, lentils should be tender.
-If they look too or feel too "thick", meaning it's cooked through but not fluid, add a bit of water (~¼th to ½ cup does the trick).
+When it’s done cooking, lentils should be tender.
+If they look too or feel too “thick”, meaning it’s cooked through but not fluid, add a bit of water (~1/4th to 1/2 cup does the trick).
+This is also a personal preference: my mom loves her lentils to be very soft, but I like them to retain their shape a bit.
 Set this aside.

 Make the base for dal (before the tadka)